 - The allegations should be fully investigated by the investigating panel with the assistance where appropriate, of other individuals / bodies.

 - A finding concerning the complaint and validity of the complaint will be made by the investigating panel.
 This finding will be detailed in a written report containing the findings of the investigations and conclusion of the finding.
-The report will be passed to the relevant Chief Executive / Managing Director/ Chairman, as appropriate.
+The report will be passed to the relevant Chief Executive / Managing Director / Chairman, as appropriate.

-- The relevant Chief Executive / Managing Director/ Chairman will decide what action to take.
+- The relevant Chief Executive / Managing Director / Chairman will decide what action to take.
 If the complaint is found to be valid, disciplinary or other appropriate Company procedures will be invoked.

 - The whistleblower will be kept informed of the progress of the investigation, if appropriate, and of the final outcome.

-If the whistleblower is not satisfied that his/her concern is being properly dealt with by the investigating panel, he/she has the right to raise it in confidence with the Audit Committee or one of the designated persons described above.
+If the whistleblower is not satisfied that his/her concern is being properly dealt with by the investigating panel, he/she has the right to raise it in confidence with the Audit and Risk Committee or one of the designated persons described above.

 What happens after the investigation is completed?